FlowFuse/website/src/blog/2024/05/exploring-node-red-dashboard-2-widgets.md

 ## What Are Widgets?

-Widgets in Node-RED are like building blocks for creating the user interface.
+Widgets in Node-RED Dashboard 2.0 are like building blocks for creating the user interface.
 They're made of front-end pieces of code and work on the client's side.
 In Dashboard 2.0, you get a variety of widgets like forms, templates, buttons, and others to make different parts of your interface.

 ## Building Applications with Dashboard 2.0 Widgets